 Clear skies for all areas.
-Lows will be in the upper 50s to the mid 60s for the valleys west of the Cascades, mid 50s to near 60 at the coast, upper 40s to near 60 for the mountains, and mid 40s to the low 50s east of the Cascades.
+Breezy to windy conditions gusting 20 to 35 miles an hour for the coastal areas of Coos and Douglas Counties, and the higher elevations in the mountains.
+Lows will be in the low 50s to near 60 for the valleys west of the Cascades, mid to upper 50s at the coast, near 40 to the mid 50s for the mountains, and east of the Cascades.

 The UV or Ultra Violet forecasts are going to be posted each day.
 UV levels are important for many reasons.
 UV levels can be a great benefit to us for overall health.
 Very important right now.
 But, you also need to know when exposure to the sun is likely to result in situations like sunburn, or heat related illness.
 If you see us in the red or purple colors, that is when you need to be thinking of minimizing exposure to the sun to avoid what can happen.

-The UV Index for today will be very high for all areas.
-Use of sunscreen will be required in those areas for those with prolonged exposure to the sun.
+The UV Index for today will be high to very high for all areas.
+Use of sunscreen will be required for those with prolonged exposure to the sun.
 Plan to reduce activity in the afternoon to minimize potential damaging sunburns.